-FortiExtender comes with two SIM-card slots, with the first one (i.e., sim1) being the default.
-SIM-switch is a default feature which works only when you have two SIM cards installed on a FortiExtender device.
-That way, FortiExtender automatically switches to sim2 to maintain the current LTE connection when any of the following situations occurs:
+FortiExtender comes with two SIM-card slots per modem, with the first one (i.e., sim1) being the default.
+SIM-switch works only when you have two SIM cards installed on a FortiExtender device with the feature enabled on it.
+SIM-switch is disabled by default, you can enable it using the following commands: